rohithdara/ironSourceTakeHomeExercise/README.md

 To create a big text file to use as input, uncomment line 53 (`createInputFile("provided_input.txt")`).

-## High Level Solution
-1. Open the file and read it line by line
-2. Split the line into a list of stringContents using the brackets as delimiters
-3. Iterate through the list of stringContents and check if it contains a valid sequence
-    1. If it contains a valid sequence and is within brackets, break and continue to the next line
-    2. If it contains a valid sequence and is outside of brackets, set a shouldPrint variable to True.
-Only print if it reaches the end of the line without having a valid sequence inside brackets.
-Count the number of strings that are printed.

 ## Thought Process:
 The complexity in this problem arose from trying to make the program more efficient to handle larger text files.
 By using the createInputFile method, I made a file of about 600 megabytes to test the performance of my code against a large input.